-Here’s What You’ll Need
+Here’s What You’ll Need to Make Texture Plates

 Texture Plates with Paper Punches

 I used a combination of large punches typically used for scrapbooking and a small circle and heart punch and created texture plates.
 Next, I cut the folders in half and used the half with the tab for the plate and the other half of the folder for punching out the shapes.

 If you’d rather create a more formal-looking pattern, the following design uses a grid to arrange the circle punches.